numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

 Motivation and Scope
 --------------------

-Many are the libraries implementing the NumPy API, such as Dask for graph computing, CuPy for GPGPU computing, xarray for N-D labeled arrays, etc. All the libraries mentioned have yet another thing in common: they have also adopted the ``__array_function__`` protocol; a protocol that allows NumPy to understand
+Many libraries implement the NumPy API, such as Dask for graph computing, CuPy for GPGPU computing, xarray for N-D labeled arrays, etc. All the libraries mentioned have yet another thing in common: they have also adopted the ``__array_function__`` protocol; a protocol that allows NumPy to understand